Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 I recommend always watering with lukewarm water.
 Phalaenopsis orchids are tropical plants and can suffer shock if the water is too hot or too cold.

-I must emphasize that regularly misting is important all year round as low humidity causes the orchids buds to drop before opening.
-Consider how humidity changes during the year in your home, with indoor heating sapping moisture from the air in Winter and increase the regularity of your misting accordingly.
+I must emphasize that regular misting( or using a humidifier) is important all year round, as low humidity causes the orchid’s buds to drop before opening.
+Consider how humidity changes during the year in your home, with indoor heating sapping moisture from the air in Winter and increasing the regularity of your misting accordingly.

-You can also use a plant humidifier which creates a humid micro climate around your orchid to keep it healthy.
+You can also use a plant humidifier which creates a humid microclimate around your orchid to keep it healthy.

-If you are unsure about watering read my article, How to Tell Whether your Orchid is Under or Overwatered (With Photos).
+If you are unsure about watering, read my article, How to Tell Whether your Orchid is Under or Overwatered (With Photos).

 Do not Water Orchids With Hard Tap Water